saaste/play-docker-aws-tutorial/README.md

         "IPAddress": "192.168.99.100",
 ```

 So, now you can open your browser and go to `http://192.168.99.100/` and you should see a text saying "Your new application is ready".
-Your app is running!
+Wohoo, your app is running inside the Docker container!

 Now you can stop your app:

 ```
 $ docker stop example-container-1
 ```

 ## Step 4: Setup AWS EC3 instance